 In the summer of 2011 we added a considerable amount of high-tensile electric fencing which should facilitate rotational grazing next year.
 In the fall of 2011, after looking at traditional hay racks, we built our own, adding another in the winter of 2012.
 Most hay racks involve lots of waste as hay piles up and ferments at the bottom.
 Our hay racks, made from cedar, douglas fir, and rough cut oak have the advantage of 'serving' the animals at head height.
 In additon, eighteen animals at a time can eat from these home-made racks.
 During the winter of 2012 we acquired a Bobcat S175 which is wonderful for handling round bales, scraping the barn, and moving small loads efficiently.

 2013 was not without it's challenges: we almost lost a steer last winter, lost one cow in childbirth (she was bred too young - our fault), had plenty of pinkeye in the summer, and one bladder infection.
 That being said, we are grateful for all of the help we received during the year.
 Ted Lewis again artificially inseminated two cows this fall and is a perpetual source of sound advice.
 Noah Lewis can drive the Bobcat with his eyes closed and is equally comfortable handling our animals.
-Brianne Casadei of Terra Firma is a wonderful neighbor and collaborator.
+Brianne Casadei of Terra Firma is a wonderful neighbor and collaborator who has expanded and built a wonderful grassfed creamery on Rte 2 in North Stonington.
 Kevin Lindell from Tufts Ambulatory embodies professionalism and responsiveness.
+In 2013 we had a calf whose leg was crushed.
+We splinted her leg with some pvc, pipe wrap, and duct tape and named her "Peg".
+We acquired a bull from B&B Lowlines to serve for 2014 and 2015.